 There are many Linux operating systems that you can install on your little machine but I, personally, keep coming back to Raspbian.
 It’s the official operating system of the Raspberry Pi Foundation that’s perfect for beginners as well as experienced users.
 You can either install it by writing it directly to SD card or use Foundation’s own NOOBS installer.
 Based on Debian GNU/Linux operating system, Raspbian comes with many useful preinstalled applications that ensure that you can get started right away.

 - Officially supported OS for R-Pi

 - Availability of a lite version as well

 - Ubuntu MATE

 Want something else?
 There’s more

 That’s not all.
-There are many more categories of Linux distributions available; you can get one for disk management, rescue CD, Raspberry Pi, multimedia production, Docker, NAS, media center, etc. However, in this article, I’ve restricted myself to popular categories.
+There are many more categories of Linux distributions available; you can get one for disk management, rescue CD, multimedia production, Docker, NAS, media center, etc. However, in this article, I’ve restricted myself to popular categories.
 In future updates, I’ll be adding more categories to this best Linux distro choosing guide to help out more readers.

 Keep reading Fossbytes and do share the name of your favorite Linux distro in the comments below.